peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public ulong ToUInt64Unchecked();

-Converts this number to a 64-bit signed integer, returning the least-significant bits of this number's two's-complement form.
+Converts this number to a 64-bit signed integer, returning the least-significant bits of this number's two' s-complement form.

 <b>Return Value:</b>